verus-lang/verus-mode.el/README.md

 ## Extra Arguments Support

-To pass extra arguments to Verus, either use `C-u` before using any of the above "Run Verus" commands, or add a new table to the `Cargo.toml` for your Verus project to have it automatically picked up:
+To pass extra arguments to Verus, you can either use `C-u` prefixes (see details below) or you can add a new table to the `Cargo.toml` for your Verus project to have extra arguments automatically picked up:

 ``` toml
 [package.metadata.verus.ide]
 extra_args = "......"
 ```

+`C-u` prefixes to the "Run Verus" commands above work by allowing you to edit the command being run.
+Such modifications are remembered within the buffer, so you then no longer need to keep using the `C-u` prefix.
+So for example, you can run `C-u C-c C-c C-c`, add some extra arguments, and hit `RET`.
+Then, within that buffer, `C-c C-c C-c` will always use the updated command.
+If you want to reset back to the default command, just prefix with `C-u C-u` (i.e., prefix it twice, example `C-u C-u C-c C-c C-c`).

 ## Real-time verification